liorc59/mustLead/README.md

 }
 ```

-Note that there is a \n before and after every eadge defination.
+Note that there is a \n before and after every edge defination.

 To stat the server run src/main/java/WebServer.java.